qtproject/qtqa-gerrit-plugin-qt-workflow/README.md

     rebuild with the patches.
 The plan is to upstream these changes.

     Access rights:
-       * FIXME: Stage/Unstage requires push permission to refs/staging/* branch - we should instead have an explicit staging right
        * Defer/Reopen requires same permissions as abandon
        * CI needs the permission to created references (refs/builds/*), push to branches (refs/heads/*) and force push to staging refs (refs/staging/*)

     Copy static files into the site dir: cp gerrit-plugin-qt-workflow/static/* gerritsitedir/static/

-## Open Items

-    * Events are needed for staged, integrating and deferred status changes
-    * There is currently no rights management for when to show the staging button
-    * In testing the staging branch was not created automatically
-    * Are email notifications needed for deferred, reopened status changes?
-    * automated tests for UI?